mariomolinam/climate_change_immigration/README.md

 ## Code

 ### R code
+The `R` code does several operations needed before running random forests for the analysis.
+In particular:
+- It processes Mexico's shapefiles.
-The `R` code processes Mexico's shapefiles, creates weather information using data from Dayment, and it computes each measures
+- It creates weather information using data from Dayment
+- It computes weather measures described on the paper and it creates files with these variables that will be used with the MMP data using `python` code.

 ### Python code
 The `python` code runs the random forests using `scikit-learn`.